mh-cbon/gump/README.md

 If `preversion` script fails (return code != 0), then the execution will stop and the version will remain untouched.

-If `postversion` script fails, the version has already changed, `gump` will return a return code = 1
+If `postversion` script fails, the version has already changed, `gump` will return an exit code = 1.

+Scripts can use two special tags
+- `!newversion!` will be replaced by the value of the new version
+- `!tagmessage!` will be replaced by the value of the tag message

 #### Using a .version file